Pokémon the Movie: The Power of Us: Critical reception

 Conversely, Mike McCahill of The Guardian gave the film a negative review and said the film was "dud animation lost in promo fog."
 Eddie Harrison of List Film said that the film is "strictly for fans only".

-Follow up film
+Sequel

-Pokémon: Mewtwo Strikes Back—Evolution, a CGI remake of Pokémon: The First Movie, opened in Japanese cinemas on July 12, 2019, directed by Kunihiko Yuyama and Motonori Sakakibara.
+The third installment of the Pokémon: Sun & Moon/Alternate Timeline film series, Pokémon: Mewtwo Strikes Back – Evolution, a CGI remake of Pokémon: The First Movie, opened in Japanese cinemas on July 12, 2019, directed by Kunihiko Yuyama and Motonori Sakakibara.
 Additionally, Takeshi Shudo, who died in 2010, is credited for writing the screenplay.

-A more traditionally 2D animated follow up, titled Pokémon the Movie: Secrets of the Jungle, was released in Japan on December 25, 2020, followed by an international release in 2021.
+A more traditionally 2D-animated fourth film, titled Pokémon the Movie: Secrets of the Jungle, was released in Japan on December 25, 2020, followed by an international release in 2021.